-Click SUPPORT above to see frequently asked questions and more information about the other faculty tools we support.
+Click SUPPORT the top menu to see frequently asked questions and more information about the other faculty tools we support.

 The term FAR has been used across the university to reference a suite of 5 major web tools all aimed at collecting and reporting faculty activity data.
 Most commonly, faculty refer to FAR as the annual activity reporting process while others think of it as their web profile.
 This confusion largely occurs due to the varying use of these tools as required by the dean of each college (see usage by college).